-- (3) Limits of consent This consent does not approve: - a) The fit out or hours of operation of the café tenancy. - b) Signage.
+(3) Limits of consent - This consent does not approve:

+b) Signage.

 The above must be approved under a separate development application.

 - (4) Building Code of Australia All building work must be carried out in accordance with the BCA.
 In this clause, a reference to the BCA is a reference to that Code as in force on the date the application for the relevant Construction Certificate is made. - (5) Excavation for residential building works If the approved development involves an excavation that extends below the level of the base of the footings of a building on adjoining land, the person having the benefit of the consent must, at the person's own expense: - a) protect and support the adjoining premises from possible damage from the excavation; and - b) where necessary, underpin the adjoining premises to prevent any such damage.